MohamedAboElM3aTy/car_user_app/README.md

 * The Car can't be booked twice for the same date range.
 * Admin Can apply (CRUD) operations for the car.
 * Allow users to search for available cars.
-* User & admin both can view booking history.
-* Users can't book the same car at the same time.
+* Car Can't be booked twice at the same time.
-* Admin can view all booking history.
+* Admin can view all booking history but user can view only his booking history.
-* If admin deletes a car all the bookings related to it will be cancelled.
+* If the admin deletes a car, all the related bookings will be canceled.
 * Reference booking_table to car_table using car_id as a foreign key.